andneo/academic-kickstart/content/post/photonic_crystals_one.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Building A Neural Network from Scratch"
+title: "Building A Neural Network"
-subtitle: "Getting Familiar with Python"
+subtitle: "1 - Getting Familiar with Python"
 summary: "This is the first in a series of posts where I'll take you though building a basic neural network from scratch using Python."
 authors: []
 tags: []